-Read and write words that begin with –ack.
+Read and write words that blend a beginning consonant or consonant blend with -ack.

 - Black crayons or markers